gluon-framework/site/content/en/docs/guide/introduction.md

 - Don't have to worry about using other libraries on non-Windows
 - More freedom/choice for developers and users (not locked into one ecosystem/library/engine)

+### Advantages over Webkit2GTK

+- Don't have to rely on system installed libraries
+- DRM content playback in Chrome/Chromium or Firefox (Webkit2GTK does not support Widevine)

 <br>

 ### Disadvantages over bundling